 Check some nice tools to design app store screenshots in this post.

-Screenshots are hi-res images with portrait or landscape orientation, with following requirements:
+Screenshots are hi-res images with portrait or landscape orientation, with the following requirements:

 - 72 dpi, RGB, flattened, no transparency